feedhenry/mobile-security/projects/client-certificate-authentication/keycloak/README.md

   * If you are using an Android emulator running on the same machine, you don't need to do anything if the host machine's DNS server entry is updated.
   * If you are using an Android device, you will need to change the the DNS settings by following the instructions [here](http://xslab.com/2013/08/how-to-change-dns-settings-on-android/).
 You also need to make sure the device and your local machine are using the same network.

-## Step 4: Install the CA file and the user certificate on the Android device
+## Step 4: Install the CA file and the user certificate on a Mobile device

 ### On an Android emulator